Doctoral Alumni

 Thesis Title: Grf10 transcription factor coordinates nutrient assimilation, metabolism, and morphogenesis in Candida albicans

-Completed her undergraduate studies in three years, earning a BS in Biology from the University of Virginia.
+Completed her undergraduate studies in three years, earning a B.S. in Biology from the University of Virginia.
 She enjoys exploring the molecular and cellular aspects of the cell.
 She plans to join the laboratory of Jason Carlyon at Virginia Commonwealth University School of Medicine in the Department of Microbiology and Immunology for post-doctoral work.

 Madison Miketa

-Began working towards her PhD at Georgetown in 2013
+Began working towards her Ph.D. at Georgetown in 2013

 Defended the Thesis: August 10th, 2018